-- Report costs of all in-scope items and programs not classifiable as medical, dental, behavioral, vision, enabling, or other professional health services (Lines 1-11). - Include programs and items such as WIC, child care centers, ADHC centers, fitness centers, Head Start and Early Head Start, housing, clinical trials, research, employment training, the cost of space, staff, and other items leased to others, retail pharmacy services provided to non-health center patients, the amount of grant funds passed through to other agencies if patient activity is not included in the health center's reporting, and similar activities. - Report salaries, fringe benefits, supplies, equipment depreciation, related travel, and contracted services.
+- Report costs of all in-scope items and programs not classifiable as medical, dental, behavioral, vision, enabling, or other professional health services (Lines 1-11). - Include programs and items such as WIC, child care centers, ADHC centers, fitness centers, Head Start and Early Head Start, housing, clinical trials, research, employment training, the cost of space, personnel, and other items leased to others, retail pharmacy services provided to non-health center patients, and similar activities. - Report salaries, fringe benefits, supplies, equipment depreciation, related travel, and contracted services.

-- Report the estimated cost of facilities, programs, or services that may be part of the health center scope of project but are not tied to health center patient activity.
-Examples might include renting out space in the health center or providing retail pharmacy services to non-patient members of the community. - Describe the programs and their costs using the "specify" field provided.
+- Report the estimated cost of facilities, programs, or services that are not tied to health center patient activity.
+Examples might include renting out space in the health center or providing retail pharmacy services to non-patient members of the community. - Report the amount of health center grant funds passed through to other agencies if patient activity is not included in the health center's reporting. - Describe the programs and their costs using the "specify" field provided.
 The program descriptions should correspond to the "specify" field on Table 5, Line 29a, where FTE are reported.